michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 total affordable homes starts.
 This suggests there is no multiplier effect from the policy change i.e. the grant funding is used by PRPs to increase the number of social rented homes, not the total number of homes.
-Figure 10 visualises the lack of ATT.
+Figure 10 visualises the lack of ATT, as there is little gap between the intercepts of control and treatment groups in both 2015/16 and 2019/20.

 <table style="text-align:center">
 <caption>